 Currently, the Center is open for the months of September through April, and is open weekly, Monday through Friday, from approximately 10 a.m. to 8 p.m. (hours vary slightly).
-Expanded hours are planned for future development.
+Expanded hours may be available in the future.

-The International Center (IC)
+International Center (IC)